NEDEG header image

 Historical Diving Society (USA)

 The NEDEG’s first organized activity was the “Working Equipment Rally” at Willow Springs Quarry Park in Pennsylvania over the 1993 Labor Day Weekend.
-The Rally was actually just a slightly expanded version of the “quarry dives” the group had been doing a couple of times a year since the late 1980s.
+The Rally was actually just an expanded version of the “quarry dives” the group had been doing a couple of times a year since the late 1980s.
 Through the HDS network, many new people became aware of the diving activities and wanted to participate.
 Jim Folk, manager of Scuba Venture Dive Center in nearby Sinking Spring, Pa. attended an early Rally with his 1944 Desco Mark V helmet, which later became part of the first NEDEG logo. original NEDEG logo

 The revised 2014 NEDEG logo (designed by Harrison Balthazar) shows a Mark V helmet against a diver-down flagNEDEG logo with MkV helmet